iamvery/docs/view_composition/_overview.md

 A page defines specific content that will be composed into the template.
 When fulfilling a request, Presenter first identifies the page to use based on the request path.
 For example, a request for `/` would map to the `/index` page.
-Pages can also be nested under folders, meaning either `/foo` and `/foo/index` could be used for a view at path `/foo`.
+Pages can also be nested under folders, meaning either `/foo.html` or `/foo/index.html` could be used for a view at path `/foo`.

 A page implements a template.
 If a template isn't specified, Pakyow uses the default template (named `default.html`).
 A template can be specified by adding